 Version 3, here we go

 In the meantime, I completed a course on NestJS, a neat backend framework for Node.js.
-In just a few weeks I ported two main microservices to NestJS and I started rewriting the backend.
+Within a few weeks I ported two main microservices to NestJS and I started rewriting the backend.
 Even though the scope of the whole endeavor was quite wide (upgrading the backend, getting frontend to work, modernizing the deployment process with Docker and Compose files), everything looked bright.

 After February 2022 seemingly unrelated yet unexpected things started happening.
 War in Ukraine and the economic situation in my country led to a massive inflation.
 My mortgage increased by nearly 100% compared to the previous year.
 While I do consider myself privileged to earn a very comfortable living with unimaginable job security, even I eventually started cutting costs from my budget.